Mercenary: France

-In 2003, France criminalized mercenary activities, as defined by the protocol to the Geneva convention for French citizens, permanent residents and legal entities (Penal Code, L436-1, L436-2, L436-3, L436-4, L436-5).
+In 2003, France criminalized mercenary activities, as defined by the protocol to the Geneva convention for French citizens, permanent residents, and legal entities (Penal Code, L436-1, L436-2, L436-3, L436-4, L436-5).
 This law does not prevent French citizens from serving as volunteers in foreign forces.
 The law applies to military activities with a specifically mercenary motive or with a mercenary level of remuneration.
-However, due to juridical loopholes several French companies provide mercenary services.
+However, due to jurisdictional loopholes several French companies provide mercenary services.

-The French state also owns 50% of Défense conseil international, which it founded, a PMC which does not supply any fighters but is used to export military training services.
-It also realised a profit of €222 million in 2019.
+The French state owns 50% of Défense conseil international, which it founded, a private military company (PMC) which does not supply any fighters but is used to export military training services.
+It realised a profit of €222 million in 2019.

 Germany

-It is an offence "to recruit" German citizens "for military duty in a military or military-like facility in support of a foreign power" (§ 109h StGB).
+It is an offence "to recruit" German citizens "for military duty in a military or military-like facility in support of a foreign power" (§109h StGB).